 You plan to develop a software product

 As I mentioned above, outsourcing software development can be dangerous for IT businesses.
 Thus, if you decide to embark on a new endeavor like building a web application, for example, or taking your current product to the next level, you should definitely build your own tech team in one of the offshoring locations.
 My advice is to consider Eastern Europe.
-By hiring Polish, Bulgarian, or Romanian developers via a professional IT recruitment agency, you’ll get access to over 1 million developers, cut your costs on taxes and labor expenses, benefit from profound tech competence, a business-friendly environment, and data security.
+By hiring Polish, Bulgarian tech experts, or developers from Romania via a professional IT recruitment agency, you’ll get access to over 1 million developers, cut your costs on taxes and labor expenses, benefit from profound tech competence, a business-friendly environment, and data security.

 You want to scale up abroad